About the Journal

 Rapid Publication: Author(s) can choose rapid publication model by writing in comments for the Editor section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article gets ready for acceptance as per following schedule (Select one of the options)-

 Rapid Review 1: The first round review report will be available within 3 weeks and the author(s) will need to pay $100 (USD) if ready for acceptance.
-Second and each subsequent round may take up to 2 weeks with maximum of 3 rounds.
+Second and each subsequent round may take up to 2 weeks with a maximum of 3 rounds.

 Rapid Review 2: The first round review report will be available within 12-14 days and the author(s) will need to pay $500 (USD) if ready for acceptance.
 Second and each subsequent round may take up to 10 days with a maximum of 3 rounds.